 The PRU advisors' job was a very dangerous one.
 They lived with their CIA colleagues in villas that were often vulnerable to enemy attack, and in many instances they were the only Americans accompanying the PRU teams when they went on operations in areas controlled by the VC or NVA.
-The enemy feared the PRU and considered them and their advisors prime targets for elimination.
-The following account, written by Raymond R. Lau, who was a U.S. Marine captain assigned as a Rural Development advisor in Hue City at the time of the 1968 Tet Offensive, clearly illustrates how dangerous living in an embassy house could be.
-In his account, he tells the story of the death of Sergeant Howard G. Vaughn, the PRU advisor for Thua Thien Province.
+The enemy feared

 Lau's commentary begins on the day before the Tet Offensive was launched, shortly after he had returned to Vietnam from extension leave.
-He had volunteered to spend an additional six months in Vietnam over his initial 13month tour so he could continue to work with the Rural Development Program.
+He had volunteered to spend an additional six months in Vietnam over his initial 13-month tour so he could continue to work with the Rural Development Program.
 His account is taken from an outline of events he wrote on 7 February 1968, the day he ended his harrowing seven days behind enemy lines.